 Of course, there are exceptions to every rule, and sometimes your best bet is to experiment.

-If you decide to give LinkedIn advertising a try, start with a low budget first and see how it goes.
+If you decide to give it a try, start with a low budget first and see how it goes.

 Best case scenario?
 Your LinkedIn ad performance is so great you’ll have no choice but to up your budget.